John C. Coffee: Career

 Coffee has been listed by the National Law Journal as one of the "100 Most Influential Lawyers in the United States."
-He is often quoted by The New York Times, The Wall Street Journal and other major media outlets, such as Fox News and CNN, in their corporate and securities reporting.
-He has also written one of the best known casebooks on U.S. securities regulation, as well as another on corporations.
-He is considered one of the foremost legal scholars in that area of securities law.
-Professor Coffee is the most cited law professor in law reviews in the combined corporate, commercial, and business law field.
+He has been quoted by The New York Times, The Wall Street Journal and other major media outlets, such as Fox News and CNN, in their corporate and securities reporting.
+He has also written a casebook on U.S. securities regulation, as well as another on corporations.
+Coffee is the most cited law professor in law reviews in the combined corporate, commercial, and business law field.

-Personal
+Personal life

 Coffee lives in New Jersey.
 His wife, Jane, who was a professor of Mathematics at the College of Staten Island, died in 2022.
 They have one daughter, who is a physician.

 On August 10, 2011, Coffee was a guest on The Daily Show with Jon Stewart.